-DESCRIPTIONIt is estimated that 20%-30% of patients with heart failure (CHF) have intraventricular conduction disorders resulting in a discoordinated contraction pattern and a wide QRS interval on the electrocardiogram (EKG).
+It is estimated that 20%-30% of patients with heart failure have intraventricular conduction disorders, resulting in a discoordinated contraction pattern and a wide QRS interval on the electrocardiogram.
 This abnormality appears to be associated with increased morbidity and mortality.
 Biventricular pacemakers using three leads (one in the right atrium and one in each ventricle) have been investigated as a technique to coordinate the contraction of the ventricles, thus improving the hemodynamic status of the patients.
-Two strategies are being explored: incorporating biventricular pacing into automatic implantable cardiac defibrillators and the development of stand-alone biventricular pacemakers.
+Two strategies are being explored: incorporating biventricular pacing into automatic implantable cardiac defibrillators (ICDs) and the development of stand-alone biventricular pacemakers.

 POLICYBiventricular pacemakers with or without an accompanying implantable cardiac defibrillator (i.e., a combined biventricular pacemaker/ICD) may be considered medically necessary as a treatment of heart failure in patients who meet all of the following criteria: